Finance

 • Commitment to ethics and social values

-In addition to dissecting case studies and participating in faculty-led discussions, classes feature guest speakers from prominent firms such as JPMorgan Chase and Morgan Stanley.
+In addition to dissecting case studies and participating in faculty-led discussions, classes feature guest speakers from prominent firms, such as JPMorgan Chase and Morgan Stanley.
 Students not only have the opportunity to meet potential employers, they polish their social skills and learn how to network effectively.

 Internships: